 c.
 If the overhang is two (2') feet wide or less, only one (1) flag is required on the end of the overhang.
-If the overhang is over two (2') feet wide, two (2) flags are required on the end of the overhang to show the maximum width of the overhang.
+If the overhang is over two (2') feet wide, two (2) flags are required on the end of the overhang to show the maximum width of the overhang..

 5. Signing.
-Oversize load signs will be required on all vehicles and/or loads exceeding legal width.
+Oversize load signs will be required on all vehicles and/or loads exceeding legal width or vehicle combinations inclusive of loads that exceed seventy-five (75') feet.
 Signs will not be displayed when the vehicle is empty and of legal dimensions.
 Signs will meet the following requirements: